Ian Marber: Television shows

-In 2002 Marber became a regular guest on the Channel 4 show Richard and Judy.
-Over a period of 7 years he would discuss relevant news features, and viewers dieting concerns with hosts Richard Madeley and Judy Finnegan.
-In the final year of the show Marber presented two ten-week strands, 'House Calls' and 'Fat Boys Slim' which culminated in 5 overweight viewers losing weight and performing 'The Full Monty' on the final show of Richard and Judy on Channel 4.
+In 2002, Marber became a regular guest on the Channel 4 show Richard and Judy.
+Over a period of seven years, he would discuss relevant news features and viewers' dieting concerns with hosts Richard Madeley and Judy Finnegan.
+In the final year of the show, Marber presented two ten-week strands, "House Calls" and "Fat Boys Slim", which culminated in five overweight viewers losing weight and performing "The Full Monty" on the final episode of Richard and Judy.

-Marber's television career was given a boost in 2005 with The Discovery Home & Health Channel running a 15-part show, 'The A-List Diet'.
+Marber's television career was given a boost in 2005 with The Discovery Home & Health Channel running a 15-part show, "The A-List Diet".
 The show was well received and gained a solid fan base, seeing some repeats over the weekend.
 The show was subsequently shown on the Discovery Home & Health channel in Australia, Malaysia, Singapore and Hong Kong.

-The Sunday Mirror described the diet as a "seven-day detox… based [sic] eating five small meals a day which are a mixture of carbs and protein to keep blood- sugar levels steady and hunger pangs at bay."
+The Sunday Mirror described the diet as a "seven-day detox… based [sic] eating five small meals a day which are a mixture of carbs and protein to keep blood-sugar levels steady and hunger pangs at bay."